tmcgee/esri-promise/README.md

 npm install esri-promise
 ```

+## New in 0.3.x:

+Esri-promise will now use version 4.4 of the ArcGIS JS API by default.

 ## New in 0.2.x!

 Now in version 0.2.x, you can pass dojo configuration parameters into `esriBootstrap` like so: